rfryeSigma/Euler_413/code/README_code.md

 We set to zero and solve for the root y using binary search or Newton's method.
 Knowing x and y, we convert them back to c and d for a solution.

+### FOLDERS ###
-The code in this folder use this method to find solutions.
+The code in this folder uses this method to find solutions.

 The code in the supplement sub-folder is used to supplement this code.
-One of the supplement programs documents and analyzes the 11 known solutions.
+See it's README.

+The data files in the several tree folders hold .bin files for product trees.

+### CODE ###
+Files in this folder: (not completely designed yet) The main entry point will be search_413.py, which will use a factoring and a solving script.